spress/spress-import/README.md

 #### Options
 * `--dry-run`: This option displays the items imported without actually modifying your site.
 * `--post-layout`: Layout applied to posts. e.g: `--post-layout=post`.
-* `--not-replace-urls`: Avoids to replace Wordpress URLs in pages and posts by local Spress URLs.
+* `--not-replace-urls`: Avoids to replace URLs in posts by local Spress URLs.
 * `--not-header`: First row won't be treated as header.
 * `--delimiter-character`: Sets the delimiter character. character `,` by default.
 * `--enclosure-character`: Sets the enclousure character. character `"` by default.